 Soft tissue musculoskeletal pain is felt in tissues other than the joints and bones.
 The pain often affects a part of the body following injury or overuse, such as tennis elbow, and originates from the muscles or soft tissues supporting the joints.

-Sometimes if the pain is more widespread and associated with other symptoms, it could be diagnosed as fibromyalgia.
+Pain that is more widespread and associated with other symptoms may indicate fibromyalgia.

-Back pain can arise from the muscles, discs, nerves, ligaments, bones or joints.
-Back pain may even be caused by problems with organs inside the body, and can be a result of referred pain, i.e. a problem elsewhere in the body that causes a sensation of pain in the back.26
+Back pain can arise from the muscles, discs, nerves, ligaments, bones, or joints.
+Back pain may stem from problems with organs inside the body.
+It can also be a result of referred pain, for example, when a problem elsewhere in the body leads to pain in the back.

 Connective tissue disease (CTD)

-Connective tissues are tissues that support, bind together or separate other body tissues and organs.
-They include tendons, ligaments and cartilage.26
+Connective tissues support, bind together, or separate other body tissues and organs.
+They include tendons, ligaments, and cartilage.

-Joint pain is a symptom of CTD, but the inflammation that characterizes CTD may also occur in other tissues including the skin, muscles, lungs and kidneys.
-This can result in a diverse range of symptoms besides painful joints and require consultation with a number of different specialists.
+CTD involves joint pain and inflammation.
+The inflammation may also occur in other tissues, including the skin, muscles, lungs, and kidneys.
+This can result in various symptoms besides painful joints, and it may require consultation with a number of different specialists.

 Examples of CTD include:

-- Salmonella and Shigella (food poisoning or contamination)
+- Salmonella and Shigella, spread through food poisoning or contamination

-In most of these cases, the joint infection can be cleared with antibiotics or other antimicrobial medication.
-However, the arthritis can sometimes become chronic, and/or joint damage may be irreversible if the infection has persisted for some time.
+A joint infection can often be cleared with antibiotics or other antimicrobial medication.
+However, the arthritis can sometimes become chronic, and joint damage may be irreversible if the infection has persisted for some time.

 Uric acid is a chemical created when the body breaks down substances called purines.
-Purines are found in human cells and several foods.27
+Purines are found in human cells and several foods.

 Most uric acid dissolves in blood and travels to the kidneys.
 From there, it passes out in urine.
-Some people have elevated levels of uric acid because they either naturally produce more than is needed or their body cannot clear the uric acid quickly enough.
+Some people have high levels of uric, acid because they either naturally produce more than they need or their body cannot clear the uric acid quickly enough.